Use and Security of Information Systems

 4.2.
 Unacceptable Practice

 4.2.1.
 Use of IT services for illegal or unlawful purposes.
-This includes, but is not limited to intentional copyright infringement , obscenity , fraud, defamation, discrediting the Polytechnic or third party, plagiarism, harassment, intimidation, forgery , impersonation, and computer tampering (e.g. spreading computer viruses).
+This includes, but is not limited to intentional copyright infringement, obscenity, fraud, defamation, discrediting the Polytechnic or third party, plagiarism, harassment, intimidation, forgery, impersonation, and computer tampering (e.g. spreading computer viruses).

 4.2.2.
 Intentionally using IT services to visit internet sites that contain sensitive obscene, pornographic, hateful, or other objectionable material.

 4.2.4.
-Using IT services to reveal or publicise confidential or proprietary information which includes but is not limited to: financial information, new business and product ideas, marketing strategies and plans, databases and the information contained therein, customer details, personal details about an individual, technical product information , computer software and code, computer network and access details and business relationships.
+Using IT services to reveal or publicise confidential or proprietary information which includes but is not limited to financial information, new business and product ideas, marketing strategies and plans, databases and the information contained therein, customer/ākonga/kaimahi details, personal details about an individual, technical product information, computer software and code, computer network and access details and business relationships.

 4.2.6.
-Where use of IT service is deemed unacceptable practice (as per, but not limited to, descriptions above) then disciplinary action may be taken in line with policy Resolving Performance Problems (staff) and Learner Discipline (learners).
+Where the use of IT service/s is deemed unacceptable practice (as per but not limited to the descriptions above) then disciplinary action may be taken in line with policy Resolving Performance Problems (kaimahi) and Ākonga/Learner Discipline Policy (ākonga).

 5. Access